 Quality of work

 I regularly hear questions about how “good” the appraisals prepared for AMCs are.
-I really don’t have any information, but doubt they are worse than those done by “lets make a deal” appraisers working for some mortgage brokers.
-There is data to show third party originated loans have a higher default rate.
+I really don’t have any information, but doubt they are worse than those done by “let us make a deal” appraisers working for some mortgage brokers.
+There is data to show the third party originated loans have a higher default rate.